Simple Solutions to Bring You Closer

 We tell ourselves that these small lies are harmless -- or even beneficial because they protect our partners’ feelings.
 But little lies can be just as detrimental to a relationship as telling a whopper.
 They just take more time to tear couples apart -- and are not always easy to detect.

 People who tell lies really are protecting themselves by hiding their own true feelings.
-When the truth is discovered (it almost always is eventually), the other person naturally feels betrayed.
+When the truth (it almost always is eventually), the other person naturally feels betrayed.
 Here, the many kinds of lies...

 Rather than stating clearly what they do or don’t want, people tend to talk around subjects that they find uncomfortable.
 The more afraid you are of rejection or potential criticism, the more likely you are to communicate indirectly.
 The "lie" is not owning up to what is wanted.